-If you’re not sure what a content strategist does, don’t worry, you’re not alone.
+If you’re unsure what a Content Strategist does, don’t worry; you’re not alone.
 To help, we asked two content strategists to de-mystify the job.
-Read on to find out what they had say.
+Read on to find out what they had to say and for a comprehensive look at the evolving role of the content strategist.

 What exactly does a content strategist do?

-The short answer is: create content for branded websites.
+The short answer is to create content for branded websites.

 The long answer: “create content that resonates with [an] existing fan base, yet is differentiated and engaging enough to draw in new, underserved or overlooked consumers,” explained Bradley James Morin, head of content and growth at 12up, a global sports media and technology company.